techblitzdev/TechBlitz/README.md

 - **Statistics**: A more in-depth statistics dashboard, giving you a greater insight on your current ability.
 - **Multi-language support**: Currently we only support JavaScript.
 However, we are looking into: Python, Typescript, and GoLang for our first wave of other languages to support.
 - **Searching**: Implement elastic search to easily find questions that you want to answer
 - **Slack bot**: The daily challenge sent to a Slack channel of your choice.
-Compete with co-workers and learn new skills!## Tech Stack
+Compete with co-workers and learn new skills!

 ## Tech stack